This is the multi-page printable view of this section. Click here to print.

 Credential Chain Configuration

 Azure Quick Review (azqr) uses the Azure SDK’s DefaultAzureCredential which automatically selects the most appropriate credential based on your environment.
-You can customize the credential chain behavior by setting the AZURE_TOKEN_CREDENTIALS environment variable.
+By default, it tries credentials in order: environment variables, workload identity, managed identity, Azure CLI, and Azure Developer CLI.

 Service Principal Authentication